Brains beat brawn. The Titan Prometheus knew that. He joined Zeus in his battle against the Titans.

 Aeschylus’ main points boil down to two lessons:

-If your connection to the transcendental router fails, you need to reconnect . . . and fast.
+If your connection to the transcendental Internet fails, you need to reconnect . . . and fast.
 Fix the bad connector, check for excessive bending, check and see if you have too many splices, make sure your transmitting power is adequate.
 If you insist on moving forward with a broken connection, things will go bad for you.

 Prometheus lost his connection to the divine order in his quest to improve the humans’ existence even though he knew Zeus didn’t approve.
 Instead of curbing his humanitarian efforts, he kept going, further detaching his router from Zeus’ divine order.
-He finally got to the point where he concluded he was better off without a router connection at all.
+He finally got to the point where he concluded he was better off without an Internet connection at all.
 He had, in Hermes’ words, reached the point of stark madness.

-Symptoms that a Transcendental Router is Offline
+Symptoms that Your Router is Offline

 That “stark madness” is known as “nosos”: spiritual disease.